KhalilZouhir/Collaborative_Task_Manager_JEE/README.md

 The database schema follows the Merise model (MCD and MLD).
 You can find the schema image in the repository.
 To set up the database:

-* Import the provided SQL file into phpMyAdmin using XAMPP.
+* Import the provided SQL file into phpMyAdmin using XAMPP.(todolistemgproject .sql)
 * Ensure the MySQL server is running.

 ## Tools and Technologies Used